phw/peek/README.md

  * Vala compiler
  * CMake >= 2.6
+ * Gettext

 ## Building
-You can build Peek using CMake:
+You can build and install Peek using CMake:

     cmake . && make
+    make install

 ## License
-Peek Copyright (c) 2015 by Philipp Wolfer <ph.wolfer@gmail.com>
+Peek Copyright (c) 2015-2016 by Philipp Wolfer <ph.wolfer@gmail.com>

 Peek is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by